iu2frl/iu2frl-civ/README.md

 - Initialize the target device using `device = iu2frl_civ.Device("0x94", port="/dev/tty", debug=True)`

+Where:

+- `0x94` is the transceiver address

+Then, additional arguments can be passed:

+- `port = "/dev/ttyUSB0"`: communication port of the transceiver
+- `baudrate: int = 19200`: baudrate of the device
+- `debug = False`: useful to troubleshoot communication issues
+- `controller_address = "0xE0"`: address of the controller (this library)
+- `timeout = 1`: serial port communication timeout in seconds
+- `attempts = 3`: how many attempts to perform in case of timeout or errors

 ### 4. Use the radio object

 Once the device object is created, any supported method can be used, for example: